Coping with brain tumour anxiety

-There are many ways to help deal with your anxiety.
-Here are some simple tips on coping with anxiety, taken from the experiences of patients, friends, family and carers.
-Find the one which works best for you.
+On this page we’ll cover some simple tips on coping with brain tumour anxiety, taken from the experiences of patients, friends, family and carers:

 It seems simple, but keeping busy can be a good way to keep your mind off your worries.
-Many people have found that starting a new hobby, taking a trip or having a day out are great distractions, while something as straightforward as reading a book, watching a film or spending time with loved ones can be a positive way to keep anxiety at bay.
+Therefore, many people have found that starting a new hobby, taking a trip or having a day out are great distractions.
+Furthermore, something as straightforward as reading a book, watching a film or spending time with loved ones can be a positive way to keep anxiety at bay.

 Talk to others

-Talking to others in a similar situation can be a powerful tool to help reduce your anxieties and gain support.
-We currently run four closed online support groups for people affected by a brain tumour and they can be great place for you to start.
+Talking to others in a similar situation is another powerful tool to help reduce your anxieties and gain support.
+We currently run several online support groups for people affected by a brain tumour and they can be great place for you to start learning how to cope with brain tumour anxiety.

 You may also like to share your story more widely.
 This may not only be therapeutic for you, but may help others who have similar worries and anxieties.